-c must not occur in any undischarged assumption

-A crucial aspect of this rule, though, is bound up in the constraint.
+The constraint on the $\forall I$ rule requires that cmust not occur in a premise or an undischarged assumption.
 This constraint ensures that we are always reasoning at a sufficiently general level.
 To see the constraint in action, consider this terrible argument:

+Everyone loves Kylie Minogue.

-Everyone loves Kylie Minogue; therefore everyone loves themselves.
+\therefore Everyone loves themselves.